mvanroon/react-native-axios-jwt/README.md

 const BASE_URL = 'https://api.example.com'

 // 1.
-Create an axios instance that you wish to apply the interceptor to export const apiClient = axios.create({ baseURL: BASE_URL })
+Create an axios instance that you wish to apply the interceptor to export const axiosInstance = axios.create({ baseURL: BASE_URL })

 // 2.
 Define token refresh function.
 const requestRefresh: TokenRefreshRequest = async (refreshToken: string): Promise<string> => {

   // Important!
-Do NOT use the axios instance that you supplied to applyAuthTokenInterceptor (in our case 'apiClient')
+Do NOT use the axios instance that you supplied to applyAuthTokenInterceptor (in our case 'axiosInstance')
   // because this will result in an infinite loop when trying to refresh the token.
   // Use the global axios client or a different instance const response = await axios.post(`${BASE_URL}/auth/refresh_token`, { token: refreshToken })